overload-development-community/ol-azure-manager/README.md

 # ol-azure-manager

 This repository starts and shuts down Azure servers as needed through a Discord chat interface.
-Use `!servers` to start wherever the Discorde bot "The Fourth Sovereign" is located.
+Use `!servers` to start wherever the Discord bot "The Fourth Sovereign" is located.

 ## Version History